 - Your child* age 26 or older who is enrolled in an accredited educational institution as a full-time student

-- Your disabled child* age 26 or older who is unmarried, claimed as a dependent on your tax return and receiving benefits from Medicare or the Social Security Administration due to disability.
+- Your disabled child* age 26 or older who is unmarried, claimed as a dependent on your tax return, and receiving benefits from Medicare or the Social Security Administration due to disability.

 Eligible children may be covered through Dec.
-31 of the year in which they reach age 26 without tax implications.
+31 of the year they reach age 26 without tax implications.
 Coverage for children who are full-time students or disabled can continue as long as they continue in that status. however, there are tax implications for those who do not qualify as tax dependents per IRS rules.